CyberNerdYBIG/acacia-residence/README.md

 ## 🌟 Overview

-🚀 The AI-Powered Hostel Management System is a dynamic PHP + MySQL web application enhanced with a JavaScript-based AI chatbot.
+🚀 The AI-Powered Acacia Residence is a dynamic PHP + MySQL web application enhanced with a JavaScript-based AI chatbot.
 It allows students to register, log in, and book hostels based on academic year preferences.
 Admins can monitor student data, approve bookings, and manage hostel logistics—all through an intuitive dashboard.

 ---